Osama-Gohar/Subscription-Jawwy-TV/README.md

 Verify that the correct price is displayed for the selected subscription package type.
 Verify that the correct currency symbol is displayed for the selected subscription package type.
 Test Data
-The test data for this script is stored in a JSON file located in the src/test/resources folder.
  This file contains the following information for each subscription package type:

 Package type name
 Package price